2023 Best Fisheries Sciences Schools

 Top 10 Best Fisheries Sciences Schools

-Our analysis found University of Wisconsin - Stevens Point to be the best school for fisheries sciences students who want to pursue a degree in the United States.
-Located in the town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.
+Our 2023 rankings named University of Wisconsin - Stevens Point the best school in the United States for fisheries sciences students.
+Located in the town of Stevens Point, UW - Stevens Point is a public school with a medium-sized student population.

 The average amount in student loans that fisheries majors at UW - Stevens Point take out is $21,250.